-During 2014, our system was in compliance with applicable State drinking water operating, monitoring, and reporting requirements.
-However, we are required to monitor your drinking water for specific contaminants on a regular basis.
+During 2015, our system was in compliance with applicable State drinking water operating, monitoring, and reporting requirements.
+We monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.